 1. Start small with container planting

-Where would we be without container gardening?
 It works for absolutely every type of garden space under the sun for the simple reason that you can position your plant pots wherever best or possible for your space.
-Container gardening is brilliant, especially for renters who want to take their plants with them, as you have the chance to get creative with both the plant, and the pot, to make a really beautiful display.
+Ideal for renters who want to take their plants with them,plus, you have the chance to get creative with both the plant, and the pot, to make a really beautiful display.
 Mix it up with herbs and scented flowers.
 Hydrangeas look great in a container, while you can team upright florals alongside trailing plants like Creeping rosemary (Rosmarinus officinalis Prostratus) or Ivy (Hedera) for more interest.

 3. Display containers imaginatively

-If you're in a small garden setting then working vertically is a lifesaver – but this clever trick will work in bigger spaces, too.
+We love these nifty and beautiful garden ideas as they make a space feel so unique.
+If you're in a small garden setting then working vertically is a lifesaver – but this clever trick will work in bigger gardens, too.
 Container plants will not only jazz up step ladders (and hide any ugly walls), but having flowers displayed at different levels, brings a heightened level of interest and energy to even the tiniest of spaces.
 So get creative with how you arrange your containers because they are the most flexible planting option going!

 4. Plant on wheels

 A gorgeous example of how to work with what you have, this is proof that you really can plant anywhere.
 Before taking old wheelbarrows or even your old best BBQ to the skip, think about how to repurpose them as decorative plant containers.
 You may need to drill in drainage holes, but once that is sorted, fill them up with an array of foliage.
 Try Hosta, Caladiums, ornamental grass or you could even go for a wildflower mix for added color and texture.

 5. Plant vertically on a patio